MarkMoene/MoonPhaseCalendar/README.md

 The test program can be compiled and run from a console or [cmd prompt](https://en.wikipedia.org/wiki/Cmd.exe) using the scripts [mk-gcc](test/mk-gcc.bat) and [mk-msvc](test/mk-msvc.bat), depending on the compiler you'd like to use.
 If all is well, the tests produce no output.
 If you want to see the passing tests run, use `test --pass`.

-To see the tests that are available, issue `test --list`.
-If you use `test --list @` you'll see several more tests that are not run unless you specifically mention them on the command line.
+To see the tests that are available, issue `test --list-tests`.
+If you use `test --list-tests @` you'll see several more tests that are not run unless you specifically mention them on the command line.
 These extra test are not run at default due to the *tag* that starts with `[.` in their name.

 There's one [test tagged *[.app]*](https://github.com/MarkMoene/MoonPhaseCalendar/blob/master/test/test.cpp#L252) that acts as a small application.
 It shows a date with corresponding moonphase on the console, continually advancing the date, e.g. `(2016, 2,29) (|...`.